CERVICAL MYELOPATHY

 - Removal of the Lamina: The next step involves removing the bony lamina.
 This opens up the spinal canal, allowing the surgeon to access the spinal cord.

 - Decompression: Any overgrown ligaments and herniated disc material causing compression on the spinal cord are meticulously removed.
-This alleviates the pressure on the spinal cord and helps improve symptoms.
+This alleviates the pressure on the spinal cord.

 - Screw Placement: Screws are inserted into the lateral masses, which are the side portions of each vertebra.
 These screws prepare the spine for the fusion process.